Notice regarding the quality of machine translation

 In addition, each year before 1 April, it must transmit this information to the water agency and the water board electronically, as well as the diffuse pollution charge.

-To go further Article R. 254-23 and the following of the Rural code and marine fisheries.
+For further information: Article R. 254-23 and the following of the Rural code and marine fisheries.

 Specific provisions for the marketing of seeds and plants